You Got the Right One, Baby

 "You Got the Right One, Baby, Uh Huh" was a popular slogan for PepsiCo's Diet Pepsi brand in the United States and Canada from 1990 to 1993.
 A series of television ads featured singer Ray Charles, surrounded by models, singing a song about Diet Pepsi, entitled "You Got the Right One Baby, Uh Huh".
 The tag-phrase of the song included the words "Uh Huh!", which, as part of the ad campaign, were featured on Diet Pepsi packaging.
 Later, after Diet Pepsi phased out the aspartame / saccharin mix in favor of a 100% aspartame formula, many commercials ended with an announcer saying, "With 100% Uh Huh" replacing the earlier "With 100% NutraSweet".

 The advertising campaign was created for Pepsi by BBD&O, a major New York advertising agency, and the song used in the commercials, entitled "Ray's Song" was penned by the team at Sunday Productions, also of New York City.
 One of the commercials was directed by Joe Pytka.

 Another songwriter penned a composition with the same tag-line, and unsuccessfully attempted to receive credit for the commercial.

 According to him: The song was written (as a love song) in 1989 by Arthur Takeall of Annapolis, Maryland, first performed over radio station WEBB in Baltimore.
 Takeall has a registered copyright on the song and owner of the Federal Registered Trademark, "You Got the Right One, Baby, Uh Huh".

 Prince's recording of his track 'Uh Huh' has often led to the mistaken belief that Prince wrote the jingle used in the commercials.

 But the song was written by Diet Pepsi creative director Alfred Merrin and jingle writer Peter Cofield, who tried to tailor the catchphrase "the right one" to Ray Charles' delivery and consequently added "baby".

 Charles' backing singers The Raelettes then added "Uh huh" after playing around with other two-syllable alternatives, such as "doo-woo".

 Version

-The Indian version of the slogan, Yehi hai right choice, Baby (This is the Right Choice, Baby) in Hinglish, by Pepsi became immensely popular in the 1990s.
-The TV commercial directed the Mukul Anand, featured singer Remo Fernandes and actress Juhi Chawla, while its sequel saw actor Aamir Khan and Aishwariya Rai, then a model.
-It has since become a catchphrase in Indian popular culture.
+The Indian version of the slogan, Yeh hi hai right choice, Baby, A-ha (This is the Right Choice, Baby) in Hinglish, by Pepsi became immensely popular in the 1990s This slogan has since become a catchphrase in Indian popular culture.

+Pepsi launched in India on 1989.
+The first Commercial featuring Pop Singer Remo Fernandes & actress Juhi Chawla using first The Choice of a New Generation.

+After that commercial Pepsi started a campaign called Yeh hi hai right choice, Baby, A-ha.
+The lyrics was written by Remo itself.
+The TV commercial directed the Mukul Anand, In 3 parts.